valsoray-dev/tiktok-telegram-bot/README.md

 # TikTok Telegram Bot

 This bot allows users to download video or slide show from TikTok directly through Telegram.
-Currently all bot messages in Ukranian.
+Currently all bot messages are in Ukranian.

 ## Setup